-What Are Medicare Supplements or Medigap Plans?
+What Are Medicare Supplements?

 Medicare supplements have been around for many years, and have seen their share of changes.
 Medicare supplements are also called Medigap plans as well.
 You can use these terms interchangeably.